OpenTreeOfLife/reference-taxonomy/doc/method/sources.md

 use rank order or something different?  historical? by number of taxa?]

+*Barrier taxonomy*
+This is a small tree, hand curated, that contains 27 major groups such as animals, plants, and fungi.
+Its purpose is to establish barriers between major groups, as an aid to separating polysemies.
+If a genus name is found in one of these groups, then it cannot be unified with a genus of the same name in a disjoint group.

 *NCBI taxonomy*
 The first requirement of the taxonomy is to align OTUs across phylogenetic studies.
 This need is largely met by using the NCBI